skeweddata/skeweddata.github.io/_drafts/spicy_cheese_bread.md

 cheese bread.

 <!--more-->

+## Hot and Spicy

 Specifically, [Stella's spicy cheese bread](https://stellasofmadison.com/), a staple food of any trip to the
 [Dane County Farmers' Market](https://dcfm.org/)[^dcfm].
 Summers in Wisconsin are gorgeous, and the market is a must-do destination every week when the weather is nice.

+{% include components/post_image.html
+    src="/images/cheese_bread/stellas_stall.jpg"
+    alt="Stella's Farmer Market Stand"
+    caption="The Stella's stand at the Dane County Farmer's market.
+It will have that big of a crowd around it (if not larger) for the duration of the market." credit="<a href='https://www.flickr.com/photos/afagen/8062497693/'>Adam Fagan via Flickr</a> (<a href='https://creativecommons.org/licenses/by-nc-sa/2.0/'>CC BY-NC-SA 2.0</a>)"
+%}

 We'd walk the mile or so from our house to the Capital and enter the market across from State Street.
 This